ray-creations/ray-social-feeds-for-twitter/readme.txt

 *   Use the shortcode **[my_custom_tweets]** anywhere in your content area.
 Or use our customizable "widget" to display Twitter feeds in your site's sidebars & footers.

 *   Display your **Mentions** timeline.
 Or use any Twitter "screen name" to create your feeds.

+*   Generate Twitter feeds based on keywords or Hashtags.

+*   Display formats available: List, Masonry, Slider 1 Column.

+*   Choose the number of tweets in a row for the Masonry format.

 *   **Multiple shortcodes & widgets** can be used on a single page or on different site pages.